multiprocessio/crosh/README.md

-# Crosh: minimal CRoss-platform SHell
+# Crosh: minimal CRoss-platform SHell (WIP, code is not real yet)

 Crosh is a minimal Bash-like language for cross-platform scripting on Windows, macOS, and Linux.
 The goal is to cover up some of the major